 But, like other flooring materials, exposure to UV light can cause color variation – most notably – a yellow coloring.
 As with hardwood, you may want to consider using large area rugs and large furniture – which you can rearrange from time-to-time, blocking light and allowing even discoloration.
 And of course, during peak sunlight hours in the afternoon, draw your blinds and curtains.

 One of the drawbacks of having such a luxuriously soft flooring is that it is very susceptible to scrapes and scratches, so never drag furniture or heavy items across it, do not wear heels inside, and make sure to keep your pets’ nails trimmed.

-Vinyl flooring is considered a practical and hardwearing material, but it can still become damaged through everyday wear and tear and can also become faded and discolored.
-Vinyl will generally become discolored either through light or heat.
+Vinyl flooring is considered a practical and hard–wearing material, but it can still become damaged through everyday wear and tear.
+It can also become faded and discolored, often from either light or heat.
 Again, during peak sunlight hours, keep as much of that damaging UV light off of your floors as you can by drawing your curtains.
 Well, either that or rub a good SPF lotion all over your floor, but that seems highly impractical.